Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Estimates in the external region

 We first prove an estimate for $\mathfrak{q}$ by repeating the proof of \zcref{prop:rp:Kerr} in the region $\Manifold_e$. \begin{lemma} Let $\psi\in \realHorkTensor{2}$ be a solution to \zcref[noname]{eq:model-problem-gRW}, and $R\gg M$ be sufficiently large.
 Then we have that for $\delta\le p \le 2-\delta$,

 \end{lemma} \begin{proof} We first prove \zcref{lemma:external-estimate:q-frak} for $s=0$.
 To this end, we choose \zcref{eq:rp-Kerr:multiplier-choice:general}, where $f_p$ is a non-negative function that is equal to $r^p$ for $r\ge 2r_0$, and zero for $r\le r_0$, i.e. with $R = 2r_0$.
+Applying the divergence theorem in \zcref{eq:div-thm:general}, we then have that